Bukit Batok Town Park: Construction

-The middle and right side part are located just behind the road (Bukit Batok East Ave 5).
-These parts are built as retaining walls for the lake.

-The left side part is not connected to the other parts and is accessible by the roadside.
-The middle and right side are connected internally by a small path and these two parts are also accessible by the roadside.
+The middle and right sections are located directly behind Bukit Batok East Ave 5, and were built as retaining walls for the lake.
+The left section is not connected to the other two sections and is accessible from the roadside.
+The middle and right sections are connected by a small internal path and can also be accessed from the roadside.

-This park is a favourite spot with shutter bugs intending upon Nature Photography, Anglers fishing in the lake, picnickers and joggers.
+This park is a favourite spot with photographers intending upon nature photography, anglers fishing in the lake, picnickers and joggers.
+The park has been designated with the code 9V-0006 by the international Parks On The Air award program, and so is regularly 'activated' by Amateur Radio operators using portable equipment.

 Bukit Gombak Trail

-Part of the Little Guilin Park, the Bukit Gombak Trail was created through the national Parks Board's Adopt-A-Park Scheme with the former Sembawang-Hong Kah Community Development Council and Bukit Gombak Community Club Youth Executive committee in 1999.
+Part of the Little Guilin Park, the Bukit Gombak Trail was created through the National Parks Board's Adopt-A-Park Scheme with the former Sembawang-Hong Kah Community Development Council and Bukit Gombak Community Club Youth Executive committee in 1999.
 It was a nature walk through the park, with directional signposts located at several points.
 According to the National Parks Board, these lookout points offered magnificent aerial perspectives of the lake and a bird's eye view of the surrounding estate.

 In 2007, following landslides, the National Parks Board permanently closed the trail.